 Cost-sharing refers to the patient’s portion of costs for healthcare services covered by their health insurance plan.
-The patient is responsible to pay cost-sharing amounts out-of-pocket.
+The patient is responsible for paying cost-sharing amounts out-of-pocket.

 Cost-sharing comes into play when a policyholder actually uses medical and/or prescription drug insurance coverage.
 Health insurance premiums – the monthly payments you must make to keep your coverage in force, regardless of whether or not you use a healthcare service – are not considered cost-sharing amounts.
 Premiums are not part of your out-of-pocket exposure under Medicare or a commercial plan obtained through an employer or in the individual/family market via the Affordable Care Act’s health insurance marketplace.

-Under the Affordable Care Act, most plans must have an out-of-pocket maximum (referred to as maximum OOP, or MOOP) of no more than $8,550 in cost-sharing for a single individual in 2021 (this limit is indexed each year in the annual Notice of Benefit and Payment Parameters).
+Under the Affordable Care Act, most plans must have an out-of-pocket maximum (referred to as maximum OOP, or MOOP) of no more than $9,100 in cost-sharing for a single individual in 2023 (this limit is indexed each year).
 Many plans have out-of-pocket limits below this level, but they cannot be higher.
 Once your cost-sharing amounts have reached your plan’s maximum out-of-pocket limit for the year, the health insurance plan will pay 100% of your remaining covered costs that year.

 The ACA’s limits on out-of-pocket costs only applies to in-network services that fall within the umbrella of essential health benefits.
 And it does not apply to grandmothered or grandfathered plans, or to plans that aren’t regulated by the ACA at all, such as short-term health insurance.

 Original Medicare does not have a cap on cost-sharing amounts, although most enrollees have supplemental coverage (from an employer, Medicaid, or a Medigap plan) that covers some or all of their cost-sharing expenses.
-Medicare Advantage plans cannot require members to pay cost-sharing in excess of $7,550 in 2021, although many plans have cost-sharing limits below this (note that the out-of-pocket limits for Medicare Advantage plans do not include the cost of prescription drugs, which are covered separately and have separate — and unlimited — cost-sharing).
+Medicare Advantage plans cannot require members to pay cost-sharing in excess of $8,300 in 2023, although many plans have cost-sharing limits below this (note that the out-of-pocket limits for Medicare Advantage plans do not include the cost of prescription drugs, which are covered separately and have separate, unlimited cost-sharing).

 Your health insurance ID card may provide some or all of this information.
 It’s common for ID cards to list the plan’s copay and deductible amounts, and the coinsurance percentage, but the exact dollar amount of the coinsurance charge will depend on the amount of the claim, since it’s a percentage rather than a flat dollar amount.